bgplab/bgplab/docs/ibgp/1-edge.md

 After the IBGP session has been established, R1 and R2 exchange BGP prefixes received from X1 and X2, but the prefixes advertised by R2 are not selected as the best routes by R1 (and vice versa):

+BGP table on R1 with a working IBGP session {.code-caption}
 ```
 r1#show ip bgp | begin Network
           Network                Next Hop              Metric  AIGP       LocPref Weight  Path